cedarcode/webauthn-rails/README.md

 This generator will:

 - Invoke the [Rails Authentication generator](https://github.com/rails/rails/blob/main/railties/lib/rails/generators/rails/authentication/authentication_generator.rb).
-- Create authentication controllers - adds `WebauthnSessionsController` and `WebauthnCredentialsController` for handling passkey login and credential management.
+- Create controllers for handling passkey login and credential management - adds `WebauthnSessionsController` and `WebauthnCredentialsController`.
 - Enhance your application views with passkey authentication.
-- Update the `User` model.
+- Update the `User` model to include association with passkeys and webauthn-related logic.
 - Generate database migrations for WebAuthn credentials.
-- Add authentication routes.
+- Add passkey authentication and management routes.
-- Install and configure a Stimulus controller for WebAuthn interactions.
+- Generate a Stimulus controller for WebAuthn interactions.
 - Create the WebAuthn initializer.

 ### Post-Installation Configuration